-The above example uses the "base" <provider> and <bus> types.
-This is perfectly legal, but we recommend use of the specialized extensions of these types for creating real configurations, namely <jms-provider> and <jms-bus> for JMS.
-The most important part of the above configuration is the busid attribute defined on the <bus> instance.
+We recommend use of the specialized extensions of these types for creating configurations, namely <jms-provider> and <jms-bus> for JMS.
+The most important part of the above configuration is the busid attribute defined on the <jms-bus> instance.
 This is a required attribute on the <bus> element/type (including all of its specializations - <jms-bus> etc).
 This attribute is used within the listener> configurations to refer to the <bus> instance on which the listener receives its messages.
 More on this later.